fraser-lab/fraser-lab.github.io/courses/computing_2023/index.md

 ## Racism and Bias in Computing
+Computing systems were designed by folks with bias and therefore have bias built in.
+Also there is occaisionally offensive terminology (master/slave) for some processes - but these are mostly being phased out.

 ## Course structure
+Hands on practical course - learn as you go!
 ### Sept 11 - JF
 - register for a wynton account
 - file system and terminal